Table of Contents

 Decline Dumbbell Press

 You’ll still need access to a decline bench for this one but it’s the closest variation to decline pressing with a barbell.
 This one is generally a little easier in respect of set up and execution.
 Essentially, instead of using the bar just use a pair of dumbbells.
-You’ll find you have a better range of motion by using dumbbells which allows for better muscle activation.
+You’ll find you have an increased range of motion by using dumbbells which allows for better muscle activation.

 Whilst this movement doesn’t completely isolate the lower pecs in the same way as a decline press, it will offer an effective lower chest workout whilst also activating your serratus anterior muscles, these are the muscles located either side of your ribcage.